zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-overview.md

 ## Introduction

-Welcome to the Azure portal!
+Welcome to Azure!
 We're excited to have you to join the family.
-The Azure Portal UI team supports Ibiza and the Portal Framework, and can help you with onboarding a service into the Management UI in the Azure portal.
+The Azure Portal team supports the Azure Portal, its SDK, and the Framework that service teams use to integrate their management UI into the Azure Portal.

 ## Overview

-The user experience for services that are visible in the Azure Portal are named extensions.
+Extensions are developed by teams that integrate user interfaces into the Azure Portal.
 Some examples are in the following image.

 ![alt-text](../media/portalfx-create/plus-new.png  "Extensions")